sapegin/washingcode-book/manuscript/book.md

 const month = MONTH_NAME_TO_NUMBER[monthName];
 ```

 There’s almost no boilerplate code around the data, it’s more readable and looks like a table.
-Notice also that there are no brackets in the original code: in most modern style guides brackets around condition bodies are required and this snippet of could will be three times longer and less readable.
+Notice also that there are no brackets in the original code: in most modern style guides brackets around condition bodies are required, and a body should be on its own line, so this snippet will be three times longer and even less readable.

 Or a bit more realistic and common example: